odinsy/movielibra/README.md

 # MovieLibra

-MovieLibra is a Ruby movie library for the working with the movie list from IMDB and TMDB.
+MovieLibra is a Ruby movie library for the working with the top rated movies from IMDB and TMDB.

 Provides a simple and intuitive interface for:
 * parse and create movie lists from IMDB or TMDB,
-* save movies list to file and load them,
+* save movie list to and load from file,
 * rate movies,
 * get information about movies (see examples)